jverzani/Mustache.jl/docs/src/index.md

      `nothing` will use the text between the matching tags, marked with `{{/variable}}`; otherwise that text will be skipped.
 (Like an `if/end` block.)
    - if `variable` is a function, it will be applied to contents of the section.
 Use of `|` instead of `#` will instruct the rendering of the contents before applying the function.
+The spec allows for a function to have signature `(x, render)` where `render` is used internally to convert.
+This implementation allows rendering when `(x)` is the single argument.
    - if `variable` is a `Tables.jl` compatible object (row wise, with named rows), will iterate over the values, pushing the named tuple to be the top-most view for the part of the template up to